Vivek1099/Sringboot-ServiceLayer-example/README.md

 - Spring Boot
 - Spring Data JPA
 - Hibernate
-- postgreSQL (can be replaced with any other database)
+- MariaDB (can be replaced with any other database)
-- Spring Validation
+- Swagger

 ## Getting Started